Microlocal Analysis of Quantum Fields on Curved Spacetimes: The boundary symplectic space

-To justify the application of the Gauss formula to the non smooth surface $C^{\rm cl}$, it suffices to replace $C^{\rm cl}$ in an $\epsilon$-neighborhood of $p$ by a piece of a smooth Cauchy surface in $M$, the contribution of the integral on this part tends then to $0$ when $\epsilon\to 0$.
+To justify the application of the Gauss formula to the non-smooth surface $C^{\rm cl}$, it suffices to replace $C^{\rm cl}$ in an $\epsilon$-neighborhood of $p$ by a piece of a smooth Cauchy surface in $M$, the contribution of the integral on this part tends then to $0$ when $\epsilon\to 0$. { }

-\subsection{The Hadamard condition on the boundary}
+\section{The Hadamard condition on the boundary}